 The human eye and the processing of light and images within the brain are adaptable over a broad range of conditions, although there are limitations.
-For example, when the lighting difference between adjoining sources or surfaces has a brightness or luminance ratio of greater than forty-to-one, glare may occur, which diminishes visual comfort (Clanton, 2014).
-For work areas, luminance ratios between task and immediate surround should not exceed 10 to one.
+For example, when the lighting difference between adjoining sources or surfaces has a brightness or luminance ratio of greater than forty-to-one, glare may occur, and sometimes also: [P5] Presence of Water [P7] Connection with Natural Systems [P8] Biomorphic Forms & Patterns which diminishes visual comfort (Clanton, 2014).
+For work areas, luminance ratios between task and immediate surroundings should not exceed 10 to one.
 So while dramatic lighting differences may be great for some religious, socialization and circulation spaces, they are not a good idea on work surfaces.